Do independent advisers and consultants need a practising certificate?

 - Compliance services (including file reviews) supplied to accountancy practices

 In essence any role that draws on your skills and training as a chartered accountant are likely to fall within the definition.
 It’s also worth looking at the list of what is not considered an accountancy service as this can be a quick way to be sure you don’t need a PC.
-The lists of what are, and what are not, considered to be an accountancy service are included in Annex 1 to the ICAEW statement on engaging in public practice.
+The lists of what are, and what are not, considered to be an accountancy service are included in Annex 1 to the ICAEW statement on members engaging in public practice.

 If you are happy that your role is outside the definition of accountancy and reserved services, you do not need a Practising Certificate.
 That also means you do not need to go on to consider your relationship with the organisation.